Electorate data cards

 Download the Electorate data cards

-The Electorate data cards consist of statistics for each of the 88 lower house electoral districts, and for all of Victoria, from the last Australian Census in 2021.
-The data provided is a snapshot of some key demographic information such as age distribution and country of births, as well as size of the electorate, population, housing types, and some income and expense details.
+The data provided is a snapshot of some key demographic information such as age distribution and countries of birth, as well as size of the electorate, population, housing types, and some income and expense details.

 The data for cards has been generated from the Australian Bureau of Statistics and the Parliamentary Library.
+Download the explainer for how the data was put together.

 • The Electorate data cards card can be used across multiple levels and subject areas as a way of exploring the demographics of Victoria, representation and statistics.